lsst-sqre/sphinx_rtd_theme/README.rst

 Contributing or modifying the theme
 ===================================

-The sphinx_rtd_theme is primarily a sass_ project that requires a few other sass libraries.
+The lsst_dd_rtd_theme is primarily a sass_ project that requires a few other sass libraries.
 I'm using bower_ to manage these dependencies and sass_ to build the css.
 The good news is I have a very nice set of grunt_ operations that will not only load these dependencies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme.